learn-co-students/dynamic-orms-readme-v-000/README.md

 #### Abstracting the Column Names

-We already have a handy method for grabbing the column names of the table associated with given class:
+We already have a handy method for grabbing the column names of the table associated with a given class:

 ```ruby
 self.class.column_names